-As well as the specific actions set out beneath this plan; the school operates equality of opportunity in its day-to-day practice in the following ways.
+As well as the specific actions set out in the Equality Plan, the school operates equality of opportunity in its day-to-day practice in the following ways.

 Teaching and learning

 We aim to provide all our pupils with the opportunity to succeed, and to reach the highest level of personal achievement.
 To do this, we will: